senges/tovald/README.md

 * Page 2
     * Sub-page 3

-Similarly, in tovald documentation structure, each page is represented as folder containing an `index.md` file and an optional `.assets` folder.
+Similarly, in tovald documentation structure, each page is represented as a folder containing an `index.md` file and an optional `.assets` folder.
 * The `index.md` file holds the content of the page, and the first-level `# heading` is used as the page title in the page tree view.
 * The `.assets` folder contains any static asset required by the given index page.